joshbegley/nyt-latest/previous.md

 `Ken Paxton, the Texas attorney general, makes six-figure income from a cellphone tower on the grounds of a hospital where he was a board member.`\
 https://www.nytimes.com/2026/08/10/us/paxton-cell-tower-company-texas-senate.html

-**How ‘Harry Potter’ Fans Protected Dobby’s Grave From the Path of a U.K.-Ireland Power Line**\
+**How ‘Harry Potter’ Fans Protected Dobby’s Grave From the Path of a U.K.-Ireland Power Cable**\
 `Here lies Dobby, a free elf.
 There will be no electricity cables in sight.`\
 https://www.nytimes.com/2026/08/10/world/europe/dobby-harry-potter-grave-wales.html